sharvaridesh/event-women-in-ai-hackathon/README.md

 > Ensure your final code is submitted before 5.30pm!

 - 5.30pm - 6pm: Finalize your presentation slides saving to your copy of the Google slides template.
-- 6pm - 7.30pm: Each team presents their project via Jupyter notebook or Gradio app.
+- 6pm - 7.30pm: Each team presents their project via Jupyter notebook, Gradio app, or some other way.
 - 7.30pm - 8pm: Judges announce results!

 ## Judging Criteria